 David Gilberstadt | Retired, Educator, Entrepreneur, and Futurist

-Karen Kustritz | Retired, Registered Nurse
+Karen Kustritz | Retired, Registered nurse

-Andrea Leap | former Executive Director
+Andrea Leap | former Executive Director, Bach Society of Minnesota

 Richard Resch | Retired Professor, Kantor, Concordia Theological Seminary